craiggunson/terraform-git-branch/README.md

 Goals
-1. Seperate state for all feature branches (dev) and master (prod) - allows multipile feauture builds (in parallel) with seperate production build.
+1. No workspaces.
-1. No workspaces, no grunt, no shared state between environments - allows seperate accounts & strong seperation.
+1. No shared state.
+(Allows seperate accounts)
-1. Re-use modules and resources...
-DRY
+1. DRY